 If you’re looking to invest in Russian real estate, then our useful guide to buying apartments, houses, and other property in Russia, can help you through the process.

 The Russian real estate market has a relatively short history.
 In the Soviet era, all properties were state-owned and people only had the right to “use” them with apartments allocated based on one’s place of work, thus options for moving were limited.
-However, in 1990, after the fall of the Soviet government, the Moscow real estate market emerged and Muscovites were able to privatize and subsequently sell and buy properties for the first time.
+However, in 1990, after the fall of the Soviet government, the Russian real estate market emerged and Muscovites were able to privatize and subsequently sell and buy properties for the first time.
 Today, Russian real estate is booming, although the market has slowed in the past two years, but still offers many exciting opportunities and high returns for lifestyle and investment.

 This guide to buying property in Russia includes: